The U.S.-Japan Council's organizing Board of Directors consists of Japanese American leaders from across

 President & Chief Executive Officer, KEIRO

 Ms. Hiraoka is President & CEO of KEIRO, a not-for-profit organization dedicated to enhancing the quality of senior life in the community.
 She has an extensive background with non-governmental organizations and associations, as well as mainstream and advocacy journalism.
-She is the CEO and founding partner for Integrated Media, a marketing and communications firm, and is Vice President, Communications, for Points of Light in Washington, DC, an international nonprofit dedicated to advancing volunteer service and corporate social responsibility.
+She is a founding partner for Integrated Media, a marketing and communications firm, and formerly Vice President, Communications, for Points of Light in Washington, DC, an international nonprofit dedicated to advancing volunteer service and corporate social responsibility.
 She previously served on the executive staff of the National Education Association.
-She is Vice President of the Washington, DC chapter of the Japanese American Citizens League and serves on the editorial board of the Pacific Citizen.
+She is on the board of the Washington, DC chapter of the Japanese American Citizens League and served on the editorial board of the Pacific Citizen.
 She is also a member of the Asian American Journalists Association, having been on staff at The New Republic and other publications, and is a former editorial board member of Brussels-based Education International.
 She participated as a JALD delegate in 2014.
 She serves on the USJC Communications Committee and has been Committee chair since 2016.

 YOSUKE JAY O. HONJO